krnik/jbq/README.md

 Every keyword has its decorator.
 You can read more in the docs.

 Of course you need to use `compileClass` function to build the custom `build` method due to performance reasons.
 The `build` method could be compiled on first evaluation of the `build` method but that's one of the possibilities for the future.

-The reason behind using `build` method is that it's more flexible to change a method than change a constructor of a class.

 ```typescript